Skip to main content

 Aboriginal literacy program flourishes

 A whole-of-community adult literacy campaign based on a revolutionary Cuban education method is having life-changing results in Indigenous communities in outback NSW.
-The first pilot of the Cuban-designed mass literacy […]
+The first pilot of the Cuban-designed mass literacy education program conducted in Wilcannia in 2012 helped reduce crime and increase school attendance.
+Now it’s flourishing in Bourke and Enngonia and is about to […]

 Chris McCall image